qVipoL/LS_Project/README.md

 npm start
 ```

-3) [Disable CORS](https://alfilatov.com/posts/run-chrome-without-cors) in your browser (or deploy the app and send cors headers that allow the api url in the browser)

-4) Enter localhost:3000 in the browser
+3) Enter localhost:3000 in the browser

 ### Back-End Libraries
 * express